Content Marketing Strategy: How To Build For Your Business

 When you know all this, you will have a better understanding of the following:

-Figure Out the Best Content Channels
+Figure Out The Best Content Channels

 But to be sure, you will need to take another look at web analytics.
-Go to Acquisition » Social » Overview from your Google Analytics dashboard to see the leading social media platforms where your content is being shared.
+Go to Acquisition » Social » Overview from your Google Analytics dashboard to see the leading social media platforms where your content is shared.

 With this information, you can easily decide which social media platforms to target to get shares and engagement for your content.

-Decide on Content Types
+Decide On Content Types

 You need to decide on the types of content you need to create.
 There are some types of content that every content strategy will include.